Academic Programs Catalog

 Requirements for the Master of Science Degree in Basic Medicine Science

 Students must complete 98 credits for the degree.
-The Master of Science Degree in Basic Medical Science is available only under Plan A (with thesis).
+The Master of Science Degree in Basic Medical Science is available under Plan A (with thesis) or Plan B (without thesis).

 1. Complete all of the following courses in years one and two of the D.O. preclerkship curriculum: